wellrestedphp/wellrested/docs/source/router.rst

     $server = new Server();

-    // Add the "public" section.
+    // Add the "public" router.
     $public = $server->createRouter();
     $public->register('GET', '/', $homeHandler);
     $public->register('GET', '/about', $homeHandler);
+    // Set the router call the next middleware when no route matches.
+    $public->continueOnNotFound();
     $server->add($public);

-    // Add the "private" section.
+    // Add the "private" router.
     $private = $server->createRouter();
     // Authorizaiton middleware checks for an Authorization header and
     // responds 401 when the header is missing or invalid.